mineko-io/action-gitbook-sync-dir/README.md

 # Gitbook Sync Dir Action

-Synchronizes a repository directory to a cloud-based [Gitbook](https://www.gitbook.com/) space.
+Synchronizes markdown files of repository directory to a cloud-based [Gitbook](https://www.gitbook.com/) space.
+Uses filename as document title.
+Does not support sub-directories.

 ## Usage
 Create a github workflow in the `.github` folder, e.g. `.github/workflows/gitbook.yml`: